JACKETS JACKETS JACKETS

 I get asked quite a lot about 'where my kit is' when running especially in races where you carry compulsory kit.
 I always have it of course, but I have condensed it down and upgraded things to be as light as possible when appropriate.
 One of the most important bits of kit when trail running, especially in British weather, is the waterproof jacket.

 This is the waterproof jacket I use normally.
 It's the Berghaus Hyper Smock and has taped seams and a hood and is waterproof.
 It's spot on for packing light and I think it's great for any single day run that I normally do.
+Although it's now discontinued there's an inov8 jacket basically the same thing at Sportshoes HERE At the time of writing it's cheaper on Sportshoes than Inov8s own website

 If you're setting off on a winter event or into a heavy storm forecast I have a more substantial water proof which is slightly bigger and thicker that I use in those cases.
 (Scroll down for that) There are similar products about from other brands which I'm sure are good too although I've used Berghaus for years and haven't actually owned some of the other brands.